Juniper Ridge; 4 days, 3 nights

 Food

-Subsequent dinners will be dried and re-hydrated, or selections of commercial dried dinners.
+We strive to provide exceptional meals in the backcountry and are happy to customize the menu for your group.
 Pescatarian, and dairy-free are easily accommodated.
-Vegan, kosher, and gluten-free are available individually through commercial dried dinners with fresh additives that we will bring.
+Vegan and gluten-free are available individually through commercial dried dinners with fresh additives that we will bring.
+All dietary requests must be made at least 2 weeks before the trip.

 What to Bring